Beauvoir De Lisle: First World War

-He served in the First World War, still as commander of the 2nd Cavalry Brigade, which he led overseas on the Western Front.
-Then, after being promoted to temporary major general in October 1914, he was general officer commanding (GOC) of the 1st Cavalry Division, his former brigade's parent formation, taking over from Edmund Allenby.
+He served in the First World War, still as commander of the 2nd Cavalry Brigade, which he led overseas on the Western Front, which he led at the First Battle of the Aisne.

+Then, after being promoted to temporary major general in October 1914, he was general officer commanding of the 1st Cavalry Division, his former brigade's parent formation, taking over from Edmund Allenby.

 De Lisle, his rank of major general having been made substantive in February 1915, remained in command of the division until he became GOC 29th Division, leading the division at the Third Battle of Krithia during the Gallipoli campaign of April 1915 to January 1916.
 He briefly and temporarily led IX Corps during the campaign.

-After the evacuation of Allied forces from Gallipoli in early 1916, Dr Lisle returned to the Western Front at the head of his division later in the year and fought with the 29th at the Battle of the Somme and in the battles of 1917.